jdblischak/jdb-conda/scripts/README.md

   receive notifications if mentioned by my username, @conda-forge/r, or
   @conda-forge/r-<pkg>.
 Also I should still receive a notification if someone starts a conversation in a particular team forum.

+* `staged-recipes.R` - Helper script for finding and reviewing staged-recipes Pull Requests with R recipes.